Diving Deep: What Scuba Taught Me About Skills That Last

 I think back to the decision I made over 15 years ago to take a diving course while backpacking in Australia.
 Back then, I had no idea how far that decision would take me.

-In 2013, I travelled in a campervan with friends, making our way from Melbourne to Darwin before reaching Cairns.
-Learning to dive on the Great Barrier Reef was a unique experience, renowned for its incredible coral and marine life.
-It’s bittersweet now, knowing how much the reef is under pressure.
-Climate change, rising temperatures, and human interference threaten its survival, as reported by the WWF
+In 2013, I travelled in a campervan from Melbourne to Darwin before reaching Cairns.
+Learning to dive on the Great Barrier Reef was unforgettable.
+Its coral and marine life were incredible.
+It’s bittersweet now, knowing how much the reef is under pressure from climate change and human impact (WWF).

 Later, in 2019, I went on a liveaboard trip in Egypt and earned my Advanced Open Water and Enriched Air Diver certifications.
 What started as a holiday became a classroom on the sea.
 There’s no better place to advance than on a liveaboard.